 improvements to compile-time performance, overall knowledge and

-implementation of the automaton based instruction scheduler.
+implementation of the automaton based instruction scheduler and

 - Bob Manson for his behind the scenes work on dejagnu.